Chapter II: Regulations relating to The Governing Body

 30.3 The citation to such special meeting shall state the business to be transacted thereat, and shall be sent to all members at least seven days before the day fixed for holding the same.

 No business shall be transacted at any special meeting other than that stated in the notice convening the same, but the procedure and powers of a special meeting shall be the same as the procedure and powers of an ordinary meeting of the Governing Body.

-After the conclusion of the business of the Governing Body, the proceedings and minutes shall be authenticated by the signature of the Chairman.
+After the conclusion of the business of the Governing Body, the proceedings and minutes shall be authenticated by the signature of the Chair.